 - Confidentiality of records concerning child abuse reports will be maintained.
 (See Child/Family Records policy) Information regarding suspected abuse is not considered part of the child’s educational record but will be stored for five years.

-- It is our agency’s preference to have a Head Start staff member present during the DHS-CWP interview with the child, but this is subject to DHS-CWP caseworker discretion.
+- If ODHS-CW staff come to a site location for removal of or interview with a child they must show proper identification and sign the child out.
+It is our agency’s preference to have a Head Start staff member present during the ODHS-CW interview with the child, but this is subject to ODHS-CW caseworker discretion.

-- If children are removed due to suspected abuse, efforts will be made to coordinate with DHS/CWP to keep children at current site location or transfer to another site if foster care placement is indicated.
+- If children are removed from parent/caregiver custody and placed in foster care , efforts will be made to coordinate with ODHS/CW to keep children at current site/model location or assist with transfer to another site or Home Visitor if needed.

-- Referrals for parenting groups and parenting resources will be provided by Family services staff following CWP intervention.
+- Referrals for parenting groups and parenting resources will be provided by Family services staff following ODH-CW intervention.